clarkli86/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 4. Then I tried batch normlisation to further reduce overfit to traning data but it didn't seem to help.
 5. Also tried the multiple-scale architecture which connects output to from multiple convolution layers to fully-connected layers[3], but it didn't seem to help either.
 6. The next step would be to try inception model which employs convlution layers with different kernal size.
 Hopefully this model will capture more unique features of each different traffic sign.

+#### 5. Futher Improvement
+##### 1. Precision/Recall

+Attention shall be paied to classes with low precision/recall rate.
+They may suggest that there are not enough samples in this class and an overfit has happended.
+![alt text][precision]
+![alt text][recall]

+##### 2. Most Uncertain Predictions

+Most uncertain (biggest cross-entropy) predicatoions in validation data set suggest that brightness and resolution caused  a lot of errors.
+More augmented images with extra brighness or gaussian noise should be considered.
+![alt text][most_uncertain]

 ### Test a Model on New Images